ristik-github/design-system-descriptions/Figma MCP documentation/header-top-nav.md

 ### Component Architecture
 - **Layered z-index:** Primary bar (z-index: 3 for Legacy), Secondary nav (z-index: 2), ensures proper stacking
 - **Fixed positioning:** Typically fixed to top of viewport for persistent access
+- **Margin spacing:** 8px margin on all sides from page edges using `nova/spacing/tight`
+- **Adjacent component spacing:** When used with Vertical Navigation, margins are shared (not additive) creating a single 8px gap
 - **Shadow elevation:** Consider subtle shadow (0px 2px 4px rgba(0,0,0,0.1)) to separate from content

 ### State Transitions